Everything UK Virtual Assistants need to know about tax and National Insurance

 You can also choose to register if your turnover is less than £90,000 if you want to reclaim VAT on items you buy for your business.

-If you are VAT-registered, I suggest hiring an Accountant because the whole thing is a massive headache!
+Also, if you decide to become VAT registered, I suggest hiring an Accountant because the whole thing is a massive ball-ache!

 Making Tax Digital (MTD)